cramis1/Marclock-with-CGM-weather/README.md

     - Point the watch face to the following URL (API Endpoint): `http://127.0.0.1:1979/sgv.json`
     - Point the settings API URL to: `http://127.0.0.1:1979/api/v1/status.json`
   - If you are using **NightScout** you can follow [these steps](http://www.nightscout.info/wiki/welcome/set-up-nightscout-using-heroku) and then find the JSON endpoints [here](https://github.com/nightscout/cgm-remote-monitor/wiki/API-v1.0.0-beta-Endpoints) - replace "cgmtest" with your personal URL.
-    - For example, your Data API URL should look like: 'https://cgmtest.herokuapp.com/api/v1/entries/sgv.json'  - replace "cgmtest" with your personal URL.
+    - For example, if using Heroku, your Data API URL should look like: 'https://cgmtest.herokuapp.com/api/v1/entries/sgv.json'  - replace "cgmtest" with your personal URL.
-    - For example, your Settings API URL should look like: 'https://cgmtest.herokuapp.com/api/v1/status.json' - replace "cgmtest" with your personal URL.
+    - For example, if using Heroku, your Settings API URL should look like: 'https://cgmtest.herokuapp.com/api/v1/status.json' - replace "cgmtest" with your personal URL.

 # Features
 This clock face supports Blood Glucose (CGM - continuous glucose monitoring) data from XDrip+, Spike, or Nightscout.